stephengold/Maud/README.md

 #### Tools

-At last count, Maud had 34 tools.
+At last count, Maud had 35 tools.
 Each tool can be independently hidden or made visible.

 Selecting a tool makes it visible and moves it to the top layer for convenient use, but you can use a tool without it being on top.
-The controls in a tool will work even when partly obscured.
+The controls in a tool work even when partly obscured.
 You can move a tool by dragging its title bar with the left mouse button (LMB).

 If a tool gets in your way, you can hide it by clicking on